-The CFPB’s complaint database launched in 2012.
+The CFPB’s complaint database was launched in 2012.
 It was created to allow consumers another platform to voice their complaints against a company about a financial product or service.
-It was also created to provide the CPFB insights into the problems consumers were having in the marketplace, and to help the CFPB regulate consumer financial products and services.
+It was also created to provide the CFPB insights into the problems consumers were having in the marketplace and to help the CFPB regulate consumer financial products and services.

 Complaints are published after the company responds confirming a commercial relationship with the consumer, or after 15 days, whichever comes first.
 It is important to know that the CFPB does not verify the allegations in the complaints.